jiahuiyang13/HW-11/README.md

 **Summary:**

 Implemented a hash table implementation of a Dictionary in Java, using linear probing with backward movement.
 The implementation ensures close to constant-time access for elements.
-The design follows the textbook's technique, with a focus on sections 11.2–11.4, pages 581–602 (3rd ed., pp. 569–590).

 **Key Points:**